bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/REPORT.md

 RUN a2ensite 000-* 001-*
 ```

-Our Dockerfile is pretty straight forward, the same as [step 1](#step-1---static-http-server-with-apache-httpd) we've based our docker image on the official [php](https://hub.docker.com/_/php) image with the **Apache** variant version **7.4.5**.
+Our Dockerfile is pretty straight forward.
+Same as for [step 1](#step-1---static-http-server-with-apache-httpd), we've based our docker image on the official [php](https://hub.docker.com/_/php) image with the **Apache** variant version **7.4.5**.
 Then we copied the virtual hosts we created for our reverse proxy.
 Finally, we enable the modules needed to use a proxy and our websites.

 #### Virtual hosts